jamie-anson/MIse-en-place/mise-en-place-output/context-cards/index.md

 **Methods:**

 - **`constructor`**
-  - **Summary:** This method creates a new instance of a class with specified workspace URI and extension context.
+  - **Summary:** This method creates a new instance of a class with private properties for the workspace URI and extension context.
   - **Signature:** `constructor(private workspaceUri: vscode.Uri, private context: vscode.ExtensionContext)`

 - **`generateAndSaveContextCards`**